meech-ward/AsyncObservable/README.md

 }

 let something = Something()
-something.someProperty.value // "Hello, world!"
+something.someProperty.raw // "Hello, world!"

-for await value in something.someProperty.valueStream {
+for await value in something.someProperty.stream {
   print(value) // hello world (then whatever the property is updated to) }